 What is a “Cinderella” team?

-A "cinderella" teams is a low-ranked team that progresses multiple rounds of the tournament systematically beating higher ranked teams.
+A "cinderella" team is a low-ranked team that progresses multiple rounds of the tournament systematically beating higher ranked teams.

 So should I always pick the better ranked mammal?

 No!
 Real fans don’t abandon their favorite mammals just because they are pathetic at this kind of battle (although hopefully well-suited to their particular ecological niche).
 People will clown you if your bracket is TOO conservative by always picking the higher ranked team.
-Also the rankings are not infallible, I have already heard about how terribly under-seeded the platypus is because, after all, the males have venomous spurs.
+Also the rankings are not infallible -for example, in 2013, many people felt the platypus was terribly under-seeded because the males have venomous spurs.

 Upsets are what make March Madness exciting.
-Like if the Sac-Wing Bat beat Spectacled Bear in Round 1- OMG NO ONE SAW THAT COMING!!!!! (but I think we can feel pretty certain that is very unlikely to happen).
+Like if the Sac-Wing Bat beat Spectacled Bear in Round 1 - OMG NO ONE SAW THAT COMING!!!!! (but I think we can feel pretty certain that is very unlikely to happen) - ed. note - it did not happen.